db0/hypnagonia/assets/card_backs/README.md

-The assets in this directort are released under CC-BY-SA
+The assets in this directory are released under CC-BY-SA